-In compliance with the California Board of Registered Nursing (BRN), credit for military education and experience is available at Gurnick Academy of Medical Arts.
-Individuals who have held Military Health Care Occupations, specifically: Basic Medical Technician Corpsman (Navy HM or Air Force BMTCP), Army Health Care Specialist (68W Army Medic) or Air Force Independent Duty Medical Technician (IMDT 4NOX1C) may achieve advanced placement into semester two of the associate degree nursing program upon review and approval from the Associate Degree Nursing Program Director.
-Submission of documentation of education and experience qualifying them for the specific Military Health Care Occupation, and upon successful completion of the challenge exam, dosage calculation exam and skills competency evaluation.
+In compliance with the California Board of Registered Nursing (BRN), military education and experience credit is available at Gurnick Academy of Medical Arts.
+Individuals who have held Military Healthcare Occupations, specifically Basic Medical Technician Corpsman (Navy HM or Air Force BMTCP), Army Healthcare Specialist (68W Army Medic), or Air Force Independent Duty Medical Technician (IMDT 4NOX1C) may achieve advanced placement into the Bachelor of Science in Nursing program upon review and approval from the Program Director.

-Applicants must meet all admission requirements of the Associate Degree Nursing Program, completion of designated prerequisites and the current Test of Essential Academic Skills
+Submit documentation of education and experience that qualifies them for the specific Military Healthcare Occupation upon completing the challenge exam, dosage calculation exam, and skills competency evaluation.

-(TEAS) with a minimum score of 64%, and a minimum GPA of 2.5.
+- Applicants must meet all Bachelor Degree Nursing Program admission requirements and complete designated prerequisites and the current Test of Essential Academic Skills (TEAS) with a minimum score of 64% and a minimum GPA of 2.5. - Applicants must submit proof of honorable discharge from the military and proof of military service within the last five (5) years.

-- Applicant must submit proof of honorable discharge from the military and proof of military service within the last five (5) years. - Acceptance into the Associate Degree Nursing Program is based upon space availability, eligibility of the military education and experience, minimum passing score of 75% on the Challenge Exam and 100% on a dosage calculation exam. - Military Challenge students applying to the Associate Degree Nursing Program after failure at another school will not be eligible for acceptance at the Associate Degree Nursing Program at Gurnick Academy of Medical Arts.
+• Acceptance into the Bachelor of Science in Nursing Program is based upon space availability, military education, experience eligibility, and a minimum passing score of 75% on the Challenge Exam and 100% on a dosage calculation exam.